Kinderspielstadt/Core/README.md

 </p>

 This is our repository containing all required resources to run the "Core" WebApp from the "Kinderspielstadt Öhringen".
-This repository also contains all the required Appwrite cloud functions if any exist.
+This repository also contains all the required Pocketbase files to run the backend server.

 ## 🚀 Getting Started